opentofu/opentofu.org/blog/2024-01-10-opentofu-is-going-ga.md

 ## The Value of Open Source

-OpenTofu would be far from where it is without its community support.
+OpenTofu would be far from where it is without its active community support.
 The [OpenTofu Slack community](https://opentofu.org/slack) is growing and thriving.
 We’ve had almost 60 contributors help make OpenTofu great over the past few months.

 Open-source is all about collaboration without borders, across the community, to the benefit of all.